 The Importance of Personalization and Customizability

 Yes, you could leverage Google maps.
 But should your business go exclusively that route?
-The short answer is no. Consumer-directed maps like Google Maps, Apple Maps, and Waze have great benefits for help consumer and visitors to find a business but theses are meant for consumer consumption.
+The short answer is no. Consumer-directed maps like Google Maps, Apple Maps, and Waze have great benefits for help consumer and visitors to find a business but these are meant for consumer consumption.
 Above all, they build a templated approach that every business can leverage in the same way.
 It’s difficult to build a solution specifically designed for your organization when all your competitors can build the exact same solution.

 Instead, you need to get personal.
 You need to make sure that your audience gets an experience specifically designed for your needs.
 That’s already standard with other parts of the online experience, where almost 60% of users are willing to give away personal data in exchange for a relevant experience.
 Why would that same truth not hold true for virtual reality maps?

 Personalization, in fact, has become a core expectation for any online experience.
 In the age of social media and instant gratification, digital users of all kinds – from teenagers to senior executives – expect relevant experiences at their fingertips.
 That’s only possible with a mapping solution designed for your specific company, with your specific audience in mind.

 On a basic level, any commercial mapping company will offer this ability.
 These are the distinguishing factors from Google Maps; the ability to add your blueprint, designs, and more.
 That effort, though, remains surface-level.
 What you need is to dig deeper, and that’s where the intersection with SaaS comes into play.

 Recall that one of the core benefits of SaaS is its real-time nature, both in terms of upgrades and in building out more complex solutions.
 Now, transfer that concept into a map designed specifically for your business.
 It still runs on a platform with central updates but optimized for the customization you build into it.
 That combines with the added flexibility of payments and access to pave the way for truly personalized mapping solutions.